thamar-solorio/acl-pub/duties.md

 ### After the Conference

 * Update these readmes with what you've learned, so we can make this process more efficient next year!
 * If authors ask to make a correction after their paper has been posted on the Anthology, they will have to invoke the revision process [http://aclanthology.info/corrections](http://aclanthology.info/corrections).
+This may require you to regenerate the full proceedings pdf.

 ## Gotchas
 A list of some outstanding issues: